JAVAB3ANS/scu-discord-bot/README.md

 ![GitHub package.json dependency version (prod)](https://img.shields.io/github/package-json/dependency-version/jasonanhvu/scu-discord-bot/pm2)
 ![Discord Support](https://img.shields.io/discord/754545426958385213?label=Discord%20Support&labelColor=FFFFF&style=plastic&logo=Discord&link=https://discord.gg/hEVJZsSWcX&link=https://discord.gg/hEVJZsSWcX)

-# Discord.JS BOT
   - This is a 24/7 bot that I made for my [**SCU Discord Network**](https://invite.gg/gobroncos) to provide a comprehensive and effective social media platform for Santa Clara University students to utilize especially in the midst of the worldwide COVID-19 pandemic.

   - Utilized the Node.js environment and Node module Discord.js to deploy a bot that greets/sends direct messages, interacts with over 500 students, and performs an assortment of automated tasks to better the server experience.